 It turns out the connection a kid needs to feel with his parents in order to open up and talk to them is cemented long before the teen years.
 Julie Romanowski, a parenting coach in Vancouver, says communication skills are built even in infancy and toddlerhood. source

-And if you’re wondering how you connect and communicate with your little ones, if you’ve ever heard the phrase, “Mommy will you play with me?” you just heard it.
+And if you’re wondering how to connect and communicate with your little ones, if you’ve ever heard the phrase, “Mommy will you play with me?” you just heard it.

 We need to break our bad communication habits now and work to develop healthy ones that create openness in our relationships with our children.

 Our Highest Priority as Parents

 I believe one of our highest priorities as parents, beyond feeding and clothing, is to win our child’s heart.
-If you have a person’s heart, you have everything to need to be in a healthy and thriving relationship.
+If you have a person’s heart, you have everything you need to be in a healthy and thriving relationship.

 And it’s every parent on the planet’s goal to be in a healthy and thriving relationship with their child that lasts a lifetime.

-It’s hard and is work that takes more sacrifice than our society thinks is necessary or even possible, but it’s oh so worth it.
+It’s hard, and it’s work that takes more sacrifice than our society thinks is necessary (or even possible), but it’s oh so worth it.

 If you strongly desire to raise kids that want to come to you first, to share their joys and victories, along with their fears, questions, and problems- you need to be sure you aren’t making the following communication mistakes.